Physical Education (PE) A Level

 Skills you'll gain

-You will be required to specialise in one chosen sport, by either performing or coaching, and will link this to a written project where you will analyse and evaluate performance to enhance and develop ability in your chosen sport.
+- You will be required to specialise in one chosen sport, by either performing or coaching, and link this to a written project where you will have to research, analyse and evaluate performance to enhance and develop ability in your chosen sport.

 After Long Road